phetsims/phet-info/doc/core-description-options.md

 ### AccessibleSlider
 * createAriaValueText (for object responses, to be renamed soon)
-* pdomCreateContextResponseAlert (for context responses, to be renamed soon)
+* createContextResponseAlert (for context responses, to be renamed soon)
 * keyboardStep
 * shiftKeyboardStep
 * pageKeyboardStep